AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 To finalize this section, a quick hint to the benefits of taking this approach should be given:
 - Compile-time type safety allows identifying almost all errors in user-defined expression strings at compile-time.
 On the one hand, this allows rejecting malformed expressions right at the moment they are given.
-If such detection was deferred to evaluation-time, then usually a software has quite some effort to "undo" certain actions that the software did to prepare the evaluation.
+If such detection was deferred to evaluation-time, then usually software has quite some effort to "undo" certain actions that the software did to prepare the evaluation.
 - Both compile-time type safety and the fact that the \e AST is translated into a linear program of course increase compile time, but this is done in favor to evaluation time.
 In many use-case